As my mother used to say,

 Fixed format types of books are not suitable for small reading devices like Amazon’s and Kobo’s real ink devices.
 But they do work well on iPads and other tablets.

-But for paper printed books and especially larger colour devices (iPads, tablets, Kindle Fire, etc), you will need tools to help you design beautiful book interiors that are fixed in place… And with iPads and the Kindle Fire edition, you can also use colour in your designs.
+But for paper printed books and especially larger colour devices (iPads, tablets, Kindle Fire, etc), you will need tools to help you design beautiful book interiors that are fixed in place… And with iPads and the Kobo Clara Colour and Kindle Fire edition devices, you can also use colour in your designs.

 Vellum